Anurella/new-grid-times/README.md

-# New Grid Times — Module 7 workshop
+# New Grid Times — Module 7 workshop solution

-In this workshop, our goal is to build a sophisticated, responsive grid layout for an online newspaper, the New Grid Times:
+This is my solution to the workshop, the goal is to build a sophisticated, responsive grid layout for an online newspaper, the New Grid Times: 🤗

 ![Desktop-sized mockup](/docs/desktop-mockup.png)